Scalar-induced gravitational waves with non-Gaussianity up to all orders: Appendix A. Convergence tests on the Gaussian case

-We use a Gaussian curvature perturbation as an example to test the convergence of our numerical simulations.
-The power spectrum is assumed to be Eq.~\eqref{eq:gaussPS} with $A = 10^{-3}, e=0.1$.
+We \black{first} use a Gaussian curvature perturbation as an example to test the convergence of our numerical simulations.
+The power spectrum is assumed to be

+with $A = 10^{-3}, e=0.1$.
 The left panel of Fig.~\ref{fig:testerror} shows the energy spectra of SIGW from simulations with different lattice numbers $N^3=64^3, 128^3, 256^3$ compared to the semi-analytical result.
 It can be seen that even a relatively coarse grid ($N^3 = 64^3$) reproduces the qualitative spectral shape; increasing the resolution to $128^3$ and $256^3$ improves quantitative agreement.
 In the right panel, we compare the semi-analytical result, which itself is just an approximated result, with respect to our numerical simulations (considered here as the exact results), $|\Omega_{\mathrm{GW,semi-analytical}} - \Omega_{\mathrm{GW, simulation}}|/\Omega_{\mathrm{GW, simulation}}$.
 One can see that the overall shape of the semi-analytical result is determined better than $10\%$ and even better than $1\%$ around the peak frequencies.

+To further cross-validate our findings, we have applied the leapfrog method to improve the lattice number used by the Fourier Pseudo-Spectral method up to $N=512$.
+We have also developed a second, independent simulation pipeline based on the Finite Difference (FD) method (modified from the public code \texttt{CosmoLattice}~\cite{Figueroa:2020rrl, Figueroa:2021yhd, Ning:2025yvj}).
+This CPU-parallelized code allows us to run simulations with resolutions up to $N = 1024$.

+We first use the benchmark Gaussian case to establish a convergence baseline using the high-resolution FD code.
+In the top panel of Fig.~\ref{fig:Gaussian_FD}, we plot the energy spectra $\Omega_{\text{GW}}$ obtained from simulations with lattice numbers ranging from $N=64$ to $N=1024$.
+The numerical results visually converge to the semi-analytical prediction (solid blue line) across the relevant frequency range.
+To quantify this agreement, the middle panel of Fig.~\ref{fig:Gaussian_FD} displays the relative error between the simulation and the semi-analytical solution, defined as $|\Omega_{\text{GW, ana}} - \Omega_{\text{GW, simu}}|/\Omega_{\text{GW, simu}}$.
+As the resolution increases, the relative error decreases significantly across the spectrum.
+To provide a rigorous scalar metric for convergence, we computed the normalized $L_2$-norm of the relative error over the Fourier modes, defined as:

+As shown in the bottom panel of Fig.~\ref{fig:Gaussian_FD}, this global error metric drops rapidly as $N$ increases and exhibits a clear convergence behavior, stabilizing around $N=512$.